TAMARA BRANSBURG, LCSW

 -improve skills in navigating, collaborating with, and advocating within complex systems and workplaces in order to better serve marginalized clients.

-I am a queer non-binary Bilingual (Spanish/English) Latine licensed clinical social worker based in Oakland, California.
+I am a queer non-binary Bilingual (Spanish/English) Latiné licensed clinical social worker based in Oakland, California.
 I provide individual psychotherapy for adolescents and adults, as well as supervision/consultation for unlicensed and licensed clinicians.
-I am also a therapist, training coordinator, and clinical supervisor at Mills College in Oakland.
-I received my Masters in Social Work from the Smith School for Social Work and provided intensive outpatient and field-based services in community mental health settings for the last 10 years.
+I am also the Assistant Training Director at Mills College Counseling and Psychological Services (CAPS) in Oakland.
+I received my Masters in Social Work from the Smith School for Social Work and provided intensive outpatient and field-based services in community mental health settings prior to starting my private practice.
 Considering the impacts of individual and structural oppression on the Self and our communities is a fundamental part of my values and reflected in the way I work.
 I strongly believe in the healing work that can be done in therapy both at an individual level and as a strategy for building power.
 Individual healing is collective healing and can support our work of transforming the world into a more equitable and just place.

 My fee is $180 for a 50 minute individual session.
 Payment is due at the time of session, and I use an online payment service that is HIPAA compliant called IVY Pay.

 I do not contract with any insurance companies, but can provide you with receipts for our sessions which you can submit to your insurance for reimbursement.
 You will need to contact your insurance company to find out what your coverage is for an “out-of-network” provider.